 [Section 26 amended by No. 24 of 1998 s.
 40.]

-27. Power of Commission to require information and accounts, and production of books, etc.
+27. Power of Commission to require information and accounts, and production of books etc.

 (1) Where the Commission believes that a person is capable of giving information or producing books or other evidence material to a matter that is in the opinion of the Commission likely to be relevant to the investigation of any suspected offence under this Act or any other written law relating to gambling, or otherwise to the functions of the Commission or the Minister, the Commission, by notice in writing served on that person, may require that person —